History of Scarborough F.C.: Rise into The Football League

 A decent FA Cup run in 1994–95 saw Boro make it to a Third Round replay, before going out to Watford.
 Their league form, however, sunk to new lows that season.
 Wicks was harshly sacked just before the season started and replaced by the more experienced Billy Ayre, who himself lasted just five months as manager and was sacked with the club bottom of the league.
 The managerial merry-go-round came full circle as Ray McHale was reinstated as manager just a year-and-a-half since being sacked, but he had little more luck turning things around and they finished second-bottom of the Football League after statistically the club's worst-ever season, with only goals scored keeping them above bottom-place Exeter City.
 1995–96 proved to be another thoroughly dismal campaign, and a horrific late-season run resulted in another second-bottom finish, albeit with a more comfortable gap over bottom-placed Torquay United.
 McHale finally threw the towel in and resigned weeks before the season ended, leaving coach Mitch Cook in charge for the final few matches, and making this the fourth season in a row that the club had not kept a manager in charge throughout the campaign.

-After finding a stable manager in Mick Wadsworth, Scarborough were able to overturn several seasons of struggle to secure a 12th-place finish in 1996–97, before reaching the Division Three playoffs the following year; unfortunately for the club they crashed 7–2 on aggregate to Torquay United.
+After finding a stable manager in Mick Wadsworth, Scarborough were able to overturn several seasons of struggle to secure a 12th-place finish in 1996–97, before reaching the Third Division playoffs the following year; unfortunately for the club they crashed 7–2 on aggregate to Torquay United.
 The following season in 1998–99 saw the club stuck to the bottom of the table for most of the campaign, leading to Wadsworth resigning and Colin Addison taking over as manager.
 Results quickly improved under the new manager, but all the other teams near the bottom also went on good runs of form at the same time, meaning that all Scarborough could do was not get cut adrift at the bottom.
 They finally managed to move off bottom place after the penultimate match, but in a dramatic ending to the season, Scarborough were relegated from The Football League due to a goal in the last minute, of the last day of the season by Carlisle United's on-loan goalkeeper Jimmy Glass.
 The fact that their 48 points was (and remains to this day) the highest for a club finishing bottom of any division was of little comfort to the fans.
 This was the first relegation in the history of the club, and it would ultimately prove to be the beginning of a downward spiral from which the club would never recover.